Documentation and tutorials.

 macro drop value local temporary define temporary value match =A, temporary db A restore A else db value end match end macro A equ 1 A equ 2 drop A drop A

 A concern could arise that "define" may modify the meaning of text by equipping it with a local context.
-But when the value for "define" comes from the parameter of macroinstruction (as in the above sample), it already carries its original context and "define" does not alter it.
+But when the value for "define" comes from a parameter of macroinstruction (as in the above sample), it already carries its original context and "define" does not alter it.

 In the above sample the identifier of "a" would be interpreted in the context effective for the line calling the "has" macroinstruction if it was not converted back into the raw text by "rmatch".